crcn/mojo.js/README.md

 - Supported in all major browsers: `IE 8+`, `Firefox`, `Chrome`, `Safari`, and `Opera`.
 - Supported in node.js.
 - Flexible data-binding API.
-- Plays nicely with other frameworks such as Backbone.js, and Spine.js.
+- Plays nicely with other frameworks such as Backbone.js, Spine.js, and jQuery.
 Easily build new application code on top of old code.
 - No magic.
 No assumptions.
 Mojo.js was built around explicity.
 - 100% javascript - [paperclip.js](https://github.com/classdojo/paperclip.js) templates are also translated to javascript.